-It is believed that changing thoughts about pain can change how our bodies respond to pain.
+It is believed that changing your thoughts about pain can change how your body responds to pain.

 A therapist using CBT will help you learn to: